-- my participation is voluntary and that I may withdraw at any time without my clinical care being affected. - individuals from the study team, regulatory authorities or the UK NHS Trust will have access to relevant sections of my medical notes and data collected during the study for research, monitoring and audit purposes. - the research data and samples will be stored separately and securely from any identifiable data, by using an ID format to protect my confidentiality. - my clinical samples will be sent for testing at the Exeter Clinical Laboratories, together with three forms of identifiable information (name, DOB, NHS/CHI/hospital number) in accordance with the NHS requirements for clinical sample analysis.
-The clinical results will be made available to my clinician and/or GP, as they may help with my ongoing medical management.
+- my child's participation is voluntary and that they may withdraw at any time without their clinical care being affected. - individuals from the study team, regulatory authorities or the UK NHS Trust will have access to relevant sections of my child's medical notes and data collected during the study for research, monitoring and audit purposes. - the research data and samples will be stored separately and securely from any identifiable data, by using an ID format to protect my child's confidentiality. - my child's clinical samples will be sent for testing at the Exeter Clinical Laboratories, together with three forms of identifiable information (name, DOB, NHS/CHI/hospital number) in accordance with the NHS requirements for clinical sample analysis.
+The clinical results will be made available to my child's clinician and/or GP, as they may help with their ongoing medical management.

-I agree to take part in this study.
+I agree for my child to take part in this research study.